coinos/coinos-marketing/src/routes/point-of-sale.md

 ---
-layout: single
+layout: page
-title: Point Of Sale
-permalink: /point-of-sale/
-published: true
 ---

-We’re the service provider of the longest running bitcoin PoS seamlessly using Lightning Network and Bitcoin — your business can be accepting either in less than 1 minute as you’ll see below.
+We're the service provider of the longest running bitcoin PoS seamlessly using Lightning Network and Bitcoin — your business can be accepting either in less than 1 minute as you’ll see below.

 If your business wants to be able to accept bitcoin, no one can do it faster.
 A few examples: